 The Board of Directors has a separate Remuneration Committee, which deals with all significant matters related to wages and other remuneration to senior executives before the formal discussion and decision by the Board of Directors.
-In line with the Norwegian Companies Act, the Board of Directors has also prepared a report on renumeration to senior executives that is awailable at the companies website.
+In line with the Norwegian Companies Act, the Board of Directors has also prepared a report on remuneration to senior executives that is available on the company's website.